johansantana/codember/src/04/README.md

-# Challenge 4: Encuentra la contraseña de tu amigo
+# Challenge 4: Dude, I lost my password

-## Problema
+## Problem

-Un amigo compró 5 BitCoins en 2008.
-El problema es que lo tenía en un monedero digital... ¡y no se acuerda de la contraseña!
+A friend bought 5 BitCoins in 2008.
+The problem is that he had it in a digital wallet... and he doesn't remember the password!

-Nos ha pedido ayuda.
-Y nos ha dado algunas pistas:
+He asked us for help.
+And he gave us some clues:

-- Es una contraseña de 5 dígitos.
+- It's a 5-digit password.
-- La contraseña tenía el número 5 repetido dos veces.
+- The password has the number 5 repeated twice.
-- El número a la derecha siempre es mayor o igual que el que tiene a la izquierda.
+- The number to the right is always greater than or equal to the one on the left.

-Nos ha puesto algunas ejemplos:
+He gave us some examples:

-- 55678 es correcto lo cumple todo
+- 55678 is correct, it fulfills everything
-- 12555 es correcto, lo cumple todo
+- 12555 is correct, it fulfills everything
-- 55555 es correcto, lo cumple todo
+- 55555 is correct, it fulfills everything
-- 12345 es incorrecto, no tiene el 5 repetido.
+- 12345 is incorrect, it does not have the 5 repeated.
-- 57775 es incorrecto, los números no van de forma creciente
+- 57775 is incorrect, the numbers do not go in increasing order

-Dice que el password está entre los números 11098 y 98123. ¿Le podemos decir cuantos números cumplen esas reglas dentro de ese rango?
+He says that the password is between the numbers 11098 and 98123.
+Can we tell him how many numbers fulfill those rules within that range?